clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

 .. caution::

-   Burning an image formats the USB drive, and will destroy all pre-existing content.
+   Burning an image formats the USB drive and destroys all pre-existing content.
 Back up your data before proceeding.

 #.
 Download the `Rufus`_ utility to burn the image onto a USB drive.
-   We use Rufus 3.5 here. **Only use the latest version of Rufus**.
+   We use Rufus 3.5 for this example.
+   **Only use the latest version of Rufus**.

 #.
 Plug in the USB drive and open Rufus.